Vietnam.vn - Nền tảng quảng bá Việt Nam

 In addition, the legal documents of real estate are complicated, the verification time is long, sometimes up to a month.
 The underground technical infrastructure system (electricity, water supply and drainage, telecommunications) in the locality was built over many periods, very complicated, leading to relocation and re-establishment to hand over the site is also less convenient than in other places.

-"The city's compensation and site clearance staff is also overloaded, despite the directive to increase the number of people," said Chairman of the Ho Chi Minh City People's Committee Phan Van Mai.
+"The city's compensation and site clearance staff are also overloaded, despite the directive to increase the number of people," said Chairman of the Ho Chi Minh City People's Committee Phan Van Mai.
 Currently, the city has 763 people participating in this work for 21 districts and Thu Duc City.
 Each person has to handle many tasks from measuring and counting crops and architectural objects (fixed assets of people formed after the construction process) to calculating, supporting compensation decisions, and mobilizing people.

-Regarding some projects with low public investment disbursement rates (0-10%), he said that most of them are new projects, with the peak falling at the end of the year, after completing compensation procedures or bidding to start construction.
+Regarding some projects with low public investment disbursement rates (0-10%), he said most of them are new projects, with the peak falling at the end of the year, after completing compensation procedures or bidding to start construction.

 To overcome these bottlenecks, Mr. Mai said that the City People's Committee has authorized districts, towns, and Thu Duc City to self-approve land price adjustment coefficients, thereby speeding up site clearance and disbursement.
 For example, the project to upgrade and expand Duong Quang Ham Street (Go Vap District), after the land price adjustment coefficient was approved on July 6, only 1 month later, 847 billion out of 1,750 billion VND was disbursed.
 7 months ago, the disbursement rate was 0%.

 Units must shorten the time for processing procedures, increase the responsibility of leaders, urge and remove difficulties for projects.
-The city will resolutely cut back on delayed projects, and sluggish contractors will be severely punished.
+The city will resolutely cut down on delayed projects, and sluggish contractors will be severely punished.

-"HCMC will persistently disburse 95% by the end of the year," said Mr. Phan Van Mai.
+"HCMC will persistently disburse 95% of the budget by the end of the year," said Mr. Phan Van Mai.
 With this target, in the remaining 4 months, the city must disburse 45,790 billion VND, nearly equal to the results in 2021 and 2022.
 Thus, each day, the city must spend more than 381.5 billion VND.

 Acknowledging the challenge is huge, Mr. Mai shared that the entire city has set up clear groups to carry out this plan.

-For example, regarding personnel issues, Ho Chi Minh City has sought to supplement staff to reduce the workload for officials and speed up implementation.
+For example, regarding the personnel issue, Ho Chi Minh City has sought to supplement staff to reduce the workload for officials and speed up implementation.
 Notably, at the Ring Road 3 project (over 76 km long, with a total investment of nearly 75,400 billion VND, the largest of all southern transport projects to date; the section through Ho Chi Minh City is 47 km long), Hoc Mon and Cu Chi districts have added nearly 50 people to each unit.
 The Compensation and Site Clearance Board in Thu Duc City is also in the process of adding more people to meet the workload.
 In addition, identifying this as a common task, in addition to specialized personnel, Mr. Mai said, the entire political system from commune to city must roll up their sleeves to do it.

 Currently, investment, including public investment, along with consumption and export, is the main growth driver of Ho Chi Minh City.
-The city's economy has improved a lot in the first 8 months of the year (although still slowly), because these drivers have not met expectations in the face of common difficulties.
+The city's economy has improved a lot in the first 8 months of the year (although still slow), because these drivers have not met expectations in the face of common difficulties.

 Phuong Anh